History of China (1989–2002)

-In the People's Republic of China, Deng Xiaoping formally retired after the 1989 Tiananmen Square protests and massacre, to be succeeded by former Shanghai CCP secretary Jiang Zemin.
-During that period, also known as Jiangist China, the crackdown of the protests in 1989 led to great woes in China's reputation globally, and sanctions resulted.
+In the People's Republic of China, Deng Xiaoping formally retired after the 1989 Tiananmen Square protests and massacre, to be succeeded by CCP secretary Jiang Zemin.
+During that period, the crackdown on the protests in 1989 led to great woes in China's reputation globally, and sanctions resulted.
 The situation, however, would eventually stabilize.
 Deng's idea of checks and balances in the political system also saw its demise with Jiang consolidating power in the party, state and military.
 The 1990s saw healthy economic development, but the closing of state-owned enterprises and increasing levels of corruption and unemployment, along with environmental challenges continued to plague China, as the country saw the rise to consumerism, crime, and new-age spiritual-religious movements such as Falun Gong.
 The 1990s also saw the peaceful handover of Hong Kong and Macau to Chinese control under the formula of One Country, Two Systems.
 China also saw a new surge of nationalism when facing crises abroad.